Skip to content

 Some tips for changing the date on your timepiece

-– If your automatic watch has a date, do not change it when the hour hand is between 9 p.m. and 3 a.m.
+– If your automatic watch has a date function, do not change it when the hour hand is between 9pm and 3am.

-– This range corresponds to the moment when the date change mechanism is being activated.
+– This range corresponds to the time when the date change mechanism is being activated.

 – To change the date during this period, first advance the time beyond 3 hours before adjusting the date.

-– Changing the date carelessly at this time may damage the movement of your watch.
+– Changing the date without taking precautions at this time can damage your watch movement.

 OVERHAUL AND BATTERY CHANGE

-Practical tips for keeping your watch accurate and in perfect condition over the years
+Practical tips to keep your watch accurate and in perfect condition over the years

-– On average every 5 years, it is recommended to have your watch serviced, especially if you notice a change in its operation (reduced power reserve, loss of precision, etc.).
+– On average every 5 years, it is recommended to have your watch serviced, especially if you notice a change in its operation (reduced power reserve, loss of accuracy, etc.).

 – This service can be carried out by our after-sales service or by a trusted watchmaker near you.